ePages-de/epages-devportal/_posts/2017/2017-12-14-restdocs-raml.md

 ## Technical API documentation format

 AsciiDoc is the preferred format that Spring REST Docs uses to generate and write documentation.
-This is a markup language and thus it is hard to get any further than statically generated HTML because it is hard to parse.
+It is a markup language, and thus, it is hard to get any further than statically generated HTML, because it is hard to parse.

 It would be much nicer if we could get a technical exchange format out of Spring REST Docs.
 Something that is more flexible and more suitable for the goal of an interactive API documentation.

 [RAML (RESTful API Modeling Language)](https://raml.org/){:target="_blank"} seemed more suitable for our needs.
 RAML is a YAML based language for the definition of RESTful APIs.
-RAML is designed to improve the specification of the API by providing a format that the API provider and API consumers can use as a mutual contract.
+RAML is designed to improve the specification of the API by providing a format that both, the API provider and API consumers, can use as a mutual contract.

-RAML also comes with a [rich ecosystem](https://raml.org/projects){:target="_blank"} with a lot of tools for different use-cases.
+RAML also comes with a [rich ecosystem](https://raml.org/projects){:target="_blank"} with a lot of tools for different use cases.
 You can:
-  - generate a HTML representation of your API - [raml2html](https://www.npmjs.com/package/raml2html){:target="_blank"}
+  - generate an HTML representation of your API - [raml2html](https://www.npmjs.com/package/raml2html){:target="_blank"}
   - interact with your API using an API console - [api-console](https://github.com/mulesoft/api-console){:target="_blank"}
-  - import RAML into REST clients like Postman and Paw to start playing around with an API
+  - import RAML into REST clients such as [Postman](https://www.getpostman.com){:target="_blank"}, or [Paw](https://paw.cloud){:target="_blank"} to start playing around with an API

-Generally it seems to be used to specify an API but we think it is also a good choice for our needs.
+Generally it seems to be used to specify an API, but we think it is also a good choice for our needs.
-Once we have a RAML file describing our API this opens a lot more possibilities than AsciiDoc or Markdown.
+Once we have a RAML file describing our API, this offers a lot more possibilities than AsciiDoc or Markdown.
 So we decided to try to use RAML as an output format for Spring REST Docs.

 ## Introducing restdocs-raml